Amenities

 The Noah Bud Ogle place, earlier called Junglebrook, is also accessible by Cherokee Orchard Road, the road across the creek from the Cabin.

 At Cherokee Orchard, various trails start, most of which go up Mt.
 LeConte: Rainbow Falls trail to Rainbow Falls first, a lovely falls high up the mountain where LeConte Creek drops precipitously from a high ledge.
-Bullhead Trail (currently closed) and Trillium Gap Trail (which has a small falls on it, Grotto Falls, where Roaring Fork tumbles over rock).
+Bullhead Trail and Trillium Gap Trail (which has a small falls on it, Grotto Falls, where Roaring Fork tumbles over rock).

 From Cherokee Orchard, you can take a lovely one lane, one way, road called the Motor Nature Trail.
 You can park about two miles along it, if you get an early enough start, and hike about 40 minutes to Grotto Falls.
 On the Motor Nature Trail are various restored houses.
 The Motor Nature Trail enters Gatlinburg, where Ely’s Mill is worth a stop.